SergeGordts/CapitaSelectaStargan/README.md

 • Generalizability Test on FFHQ
 >Similar to CelebA, single and multi-transformations are applied to the FFHQ images using StarGAN.The MobileNetV2 classifier evaluates the transformed images' accuracy in achieving the target attributes.
 Results are compared against the CelebA transformations to determine how well StarGAN generalizes to new, higher-quality data.
+The code is in the directory Generalizability Test on FFHQ

 • Evaluation Metrics
   >• Classifier-Based Accuracy: Calculate metrics such as classification accuracy to quantify how well the generated images reflect the intended attributes.